-If your income has dropped dramatically or you’re unemployed and looking for work, it makes sense to skip loan payments on eligible loans through the end of August.
-If you can afford to continue making loan payments, however, your decision isn’t so cut and dried.
+If your income has dropped dramatically or you’re unemployed and looking for work, it makes sense to skip loan payments on eligible loans through the end of the administrative forbearance.
+If you can afford to continue making loan payments and you will still have a balance remaining after student loan forgiveness has been applied, however, your decision may not be so simple.

 For starters, having your loans set at 0 percent interest means that every dollar you pay toward your student loan will go to the principal.
 As a result of continuing with payments, your loan repayment timeline will shorten and you’ll save money on interest over time.

 Keep in mind that skipping loan payments during forbearance also only puts off the inevitable.
 When the forbearance period ends, you’ll pick up exactly where you were in terms of your repayment timeline.